S3-HSDM/Portfolio/Individual Project.md

 From the scores I can conclude the performance is massively reduced by unused Javascript and uncompressed text, so fixing those issues would be the next step in improving the performance of my web application to match my requirements.

-After researching I found a way to reduce the size of the Javascript by editing configurations in the angular.json and package.json, which massively increased the performance for my application.
+After researching I found a way to reduce the size of the Javascript by editing configurations in the angular.json and package.json, which changes the way the application gets build, which massively increased the performance for my application.
 ![Performance Lighthouse Card Page Improvemed](https://github.com/S3-HSDM/Portfolio/blob/main/images/LighthouseImprovemed.png?raw=true)

 Running these performance tests and improving my code/performance with this test helps me demonstrate my proficiency at Learning Outcome 2.